 - The knee feels unstable, like it may “give out”

 An isolated PCL injury typically does not require surgery to heal.
-If the PCL is chronically dysfunctional or partially torn without improvement, a regenerative type injection such as platelet-rich plasma (PRP), prolotherapy, or stem cell injections may be of benefit.
+If the PCL is chronically dysfunctional or partially torn without improvement, a regenerative type injection such as platelet-rich plasma (PRP) or prolotherapy may be of benefit.